 Premium Period: 60 days.

-No premium bonus available.
+Premium bonus available.

 Residual Funds received by us will accumulate interest from the receipt date of funds.
 The residual funds could consist of dividends or interest left in the surrendering accounts after the main balance transferred.
 The following criteria of residual funds must be met: